I’m new to JOFEE and I want to get involved. Is the JOFEE Fellowship a good way to do that?

 I have a commitment through mid-March.
 Can I start the Fellowship late?

 All JOFEE Fellows are expected to begin work placements no later than February 19, 2019; and participate full in the two week training seminar and orientation beginning March 5, 2019.
 If you have a minor conflict, please be in touch.
 Generally, candidates who are not able to commit to these dates will not be considered for the Fellowship.

 I already have a great JOFEE job I don’t want to leave!
 Can I still apply?

 You’re so lucky!
 Speak with your employer about applying as a host site and naming you as their nominee, so you remain in your placement, while receiving the benefits of the cohort and training.
 Learn more.

 I want to be a Fellow, but I am older than 32.
 Can I still apply?

-Hazon knows and appreciates that many extremely qualified and dedicated JOFEE educators who are committed to bringing JOFEE programming to their communities fall outside the 22-32 age range.
-The JOFEE Fellowship is specifically designed for emerging JOFEE professionals who are in the earlier stages of both life and career, including full-time professional placements (many requiring relocation) and training meant to help Fellows transition into longer-term professional work in the JOFEE field.
+The JOFEE Fellowship is designed for emerging professionals in the earlier stages of both life and career, including full-time professional placements (many requiring relocation) and training meant to help Fellows transition into longer-term professional work in the JOFEE field.

 Is the JOFEE Fellowship a full-time job?
 Will I get time off?

-JOFEE Fellows are expected to work a standard 35-40 hour workweek in their professional placements, which may include nights and weekends per your placement’s needs.
-In addition, Fellows are expected to attend all in-person seminars, and the majority of bimonthly webinars.
-Specific work schedule, vacation, sick days, etc. will be determined according to the policies and procedures of individual host institutions.
+Professional placements have a standard 35-40 hour workweek, which may include nights and weekends per your placement’s needs.
+Fellows are also expected to attend all in-person seminars, and the majority of bimonthly webinars.
+Specific work schedule, vacation, sick days, etc. are determined according to individual host institutions.